wallarm/product-documentation/docs/latest/installation/cdn/cloudflare.md

     ![Attacks in the interface][attacks-in-ui-image]

-    If the Wallarm node mode is set to blocking, the request will also be blocked.
+    If the Wallarm node mode is set to blocking and the traffic flows in-line, the request will also be blocked.

-## Need assistance?
+## Troubleshooting

-If you encounter any issues or require assistance with the described deployment of Wallarm in conjunction with Cloudflare, you can reach out to the [Wallarm support](mailto:support@wallarm.com) team.
-They are available to provide guidance and help resolve any problems you may face during the implementation process.
+--8<-- "../include/waf/installation/security-edge/connector-troubleshooting.md"